-Ever since I started talking to people around me about my career, “professional life coaching” I have got many questions.
+Ever since I started talking to people around me about my new career as a “professional coach,” I have got many questions.
 “Is this a sports coach”, “Is this like mentoring”, “Is this counseling”, “Why would someone go to a coach” are some of those.
 I thought it would be a good idea to compile some introductory information on coaching to help me answer those.
-In this following write up I have used both the terms “coach” and “life coach” interchangeably.

 Coaching has been widely used in the business world for leadership development.
-In recent decades, with the fast changing world, people in every walk of life are facing life challenge and demands that has created the need for life coaches even outside the business regime.
-Coaching as a profession has significantly emerged in last two decades.
-Life coaches started helping their clients to achieve their personal and professional goals and help live a more fulfilling and happier life.
-A survey on coaching revealed that many people found their coaches as a "sounding board" and a "motivator".
-Clients are looking for someone "to really listen to them and give honest feedback."
+In recent decades, with the fast-changing world, people in every walk of life are facing life challenge and demands that has created the need for life coaches even outside the business regime.
+Coaching, as a profession, has significantly emerged in the last two decades.
+Coaches help their clients to achieve their personal and professional goals and live a more fulfilling and happier life.
+A survey on coaching revealed that many people found their coaches as a “sounding board” and a “motivator”.
+Clients are looking for someone “to listen to them and give honest feedback.”

-Purpose of coaching is to deepen the learning of self awareness so that client’s goal, actions steps and plans can emerge organically.
+The purpose of coaching is to deepen the learning of self-awareness so that the client’s goal, action steps, and plans can emerge organically.

-Coaching is especially effective for people who are internally motivated, personally accountable, and willing to be coached.
-Through coaching successful people can accelerate their results.
-It is NOT recommended as a process for remedial action where the assumption is that the client needs "fixing".
+Coaching is especially useful for people who are internally motivated, personally accountable, and willing to be coached.
+Through coaching, successful people can accelerate their results.
+It is NOT recommended as a process for remedial action where the assumption is that the client needs “fixing”.

 Who Uses a Coach

-If someone wants to have more peace in their daily life, are feeling overwhelmed, are going through a tough transition, or feeling they aren’t living up to their full potential, coaching may be the right thing to go for.
+If someone is feeling overwhelmed, going through a tough transition, feeling they aren’t living up to their full potential, coaching may be the right thing to go for.

-When people reach certain stable points in their lives and starts thinking what’s next, they can use coaching to go to the next level.
-It is the "need pyramid" where a person has fulfilled their basic needs and now they want to have more satisfaction from their life.
+When people reach specific stable points in their lives and start thinking about what’s next, they can use coaching to go to the next level.
+It is the “need pyramid” where a person has fulfilled their basic needs, and now they want to have more satisfaction from their life/work.

 Each of us has something uniquely beautiful to offer to the world.
 Sometimes this doesn’t come through clearly because we’re too busy struggling with the details of daily life.
 Gaining a sense of peace and clarity can help free up time and energy and help alleviate stress so that we can live each day to the fullest and at our personal best.